-- The teacher demonstrates commitment to the well-being and development of all pupils. - The teacher is dedicated in his or her efforts to teach and support pupil learning and achievement. - The teacher treats all pupils equitably and with respect. - The teacher provides an environment for learning that encourages pupils to be problem solvers, decision makers, lifelong learners, and contributing members of a changing society.
+- The teacher demonstrates commitment to the well-being and development of all pupils. - The teacher is dedicated in his or her efforts to teach and support pupil learning and achievement.

+• The teacher provides an environment for learning that encourages pupils to be problem solvers, decision makers, lifelong learners, and contributing members of a changing society.